tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 - "Do not borrow money to buy stocks." — Ruane
 - "You don’t act rationally when you’re investing borrowed money." — Ruane
 - "I firmly believe that nobody knows what the market will do… The important thing is to find an attractive idea and invest in a company that’s cheap." — Ruane
 - "I try to learn as much as I can about seven or eight good ideas.
-If you really find something very cheap, why not put fifteen percent of your money in it?" — Ruane
+If you really find something very cheap, why not put fifteen percent of your money into it?" — Ruane
 - "I don’t know anybody who can really do a good job investing in a lot of stocks except Peter Lynch." — Ruane
 - "Most people would be much better off with an index fund." — Ruane